strukturag/libheif/README.md

 more recent API than version in the `master` branch.
 Also install x265 and its development files if you want to use HEIF encoding.

+For AVIF support, make sure that libaom is installed.

 ### macOS

 1. Install dependencies with Homebrew